01 of 09

 08 of 09

 Atlanta on Chopped

 Beyond Atlanta restaurants being featured on TV, we have to mention the chefs that have represented our city, too.
 Chopped is a competitive cooking show that presents a group of competitors with a basket containing mysterious ingredients that definitely don’t go together on paper.
 Think: fish, chocolate, apples.
 It’s their job to make them taste amazing in a limited amount of time.
-Atlanta chefs that have accepted and won the challenge include Kevin Rathbun (Rathbun’s, Rathbun Steak), Zeb Stevenson (Watershed on Peachtree) and the late Ria Pell (Ria’s Bluebird).Continue to 9 of 9 below.
+Atlanta chefs that have accepted and won the challenge include Kevin Rathbun (Rathbun’s and Rathbun Steak in Inman Park), Zeb Stevenson (the forthcoming Redbird) and the late Ria Pell (Ria’s Bluebird).Continue to 9 of 9 below.

 09 of 09

 Atlanta has never hosted a Top Chef season, but plenty of our chefs have represented our fair city on the competitive reality show.
 Each season takes place in a different city (i.e. Las Vegas, Washington D.C.) and pits 12 chefs against each other, eliminating contestant each week through various challenges, until one is left to reign supreme.
 An Atlanta chef has yet to win, but Kevin Gillespie (Gunshow, Revival) has come close and won fan favorite in season six.
 Other Atlanta chefs that threw their knives in the ring include Ron Eyester (Southern Bistro), Hector Santiago (El Super Pan), and Eli Kirshtein (culinary director at Revelator Coffee Company).
 And don't forget our very own Hugh Acheson not only competed in Bravo’s Top Chef Masters, but is also currently a judge.